 We’ve set up a Youtube channel, with “talking head” recordings on anything and everything that affects real life, and how we deal with issues.
 We’re also on Facebook (actually, we’re on Facebook twice, but that’s another story), and we’re very passionate; we also have a lot of ambition.
 We’re keen to deliver Dyspraxia Awareness courses as well as a multitude of other ideas – advocacy, literature on the subject, and more – as we go.

 We set T2D up for another reason as well.
 We want to be a positive group for change and awareness-raising.
 There are groups we’ve encountered which don’t, sadly, seem to get it.
 It’s very depressing when you realise you’re being talked down to by a group that’s been set up ostensibly to help you; oftentimes, it’s because it’s got a skewed focus (it wants to raise money to continue its existence, and that becomes rather cyclical) or it ends up being run by non-experts.
 In this instance, non-experts means people who don’t actually have the condition; experts by experience.
 I’m an expert by experience; I’m certainly not a scientist or a doctor or a psychologist, and the knowledge they have is awe-inspiring, but I’ve got knowledge that a neuro-typical person doesn’t have.
 I have dyspraxia, and I live with it every day.
-Expertise is more than scientific studies and letters after your name; it’s knowing what the condition means to you on a personal level, and what it’s like to live with it every day.
+Expertise is more than scientific studies and letters after your name; it’s knowing what the condition means to you on a personal level.

 My passion for this subject is matched by Barbara’s; a shared belief in raising these issues, no matter how uncomfortable they might be.
 We thoroughly enjoy being The Two Dyspraxics; there’s a streak of rebelliousness and humour that runs through us which, I hope, comes through in our discussions.
 The fact that there’s a Youtube channel dedicated entirely to our outtakes is surely testament to that.